Congenital Heart Disease

 How is congenital heart disease diagnosed?

-Sometimes a heart defect is found before a baby is born.
-If your healthcare provider finds anything unusual during a routine prenatal ultrasound, you and the fetus may need further testing.
-For example, a fetal echocardiogram uses sound waves to create pictures of the fetal heart.
+Sometimes a healthcare provider finds a congenital condition before a baby is born.
+If your provider finds anything unusual during a routine prenatal ultrasound, you and the fetus may need further testing.
+For example, a fetal echocardiogram uses harmless sound waves to create pictures of the fetal heart.

-Other heart defects are found soon after a baby is born.
-For example, cyanotic CHD is often detected by pulse oximetry.
-The simple, painless test uses sensors on the fingers or toes to find out if oxygen levels are too low.
-Sometimes, congenital heart disease isn’t diagnosed until later in life.
+Providers detect other heart issues soon after a baby is born.
+For example, they can diagnose cyanotic CHD with pulse oximetry.
+The simple, painless test uses sensors on your baby’s fingers or toes to find out if oxygen levels are too low.
+Sometimes, people don’t get a congenital heart defect diagnosis until later in life.

 Tests that can help diagnose CHD in newborns, children or adults include:

-• Physical exam: During an exam, a healthcare provider will listen to the heart for any abnormal sounds.
+• Physical exam: During an exam, a healthcare provider will listen to your heart for any abnormal sounds.

 • Chest X-ray: A chest X-ray takes pictures of the inside of your chest to reveal any structural abnormalities.